-CAMPUS STORE (Bookstore) - Student Union.
+CAMPUS STORE (BOOKSTORE) - STUDENT UNION.
 456-8025. campusstore.ric.edu/

 The Campus Store provides required textbooks, technology, and other RIC merchandise to students.
 The store also hosts a book buyback for students at the beginning and end of each semester to give students the opportunity to sell back their textbooks.
-Located across from the Campus Store is the Convenience Store, owned and operated by the Campus Store.
-This is the place on campus where students can purchase snacks, beverages, and health and beauty supplies.
 Please visit our website, campusstore.ric.edu, for information about course materials, store hours, store policies, and upcoming sales and events.

-CAREER DEVELOPMENT CENTER - Craig-Lee 054.
+CAREER DEVELOPMENT CENTER - ROBERTS HALL 117.
 456-8031. www.ric.edu/careerdevelopment/